owneraio/finp2p-tezos-adapter/specs/hold.md

 #### Spec

-Calling `execute` will remove the hold (if no amount is provided or if the amount is the one of the hold) or decrement the hold, and transfer the executed amount to the intended destination.
+Calling `release` will remove the hold (if no amount is provided or if the amount is the one of the hold) or decrement the hold, and transfer the released amount to the intended destination.

 It is important to remove the hold before transferring the tokens to be able to